SystemsApproach/ops/arch.rst

 Runtime Control mediates access to any of the underlying microservices (or collections of microservices) the cloud designer wishes to make publicly accessible.
-In effect, Runtime Control implements an abstraction layer, as codified by an API.
+In effect, Runtime Control implements an abstraction layer, codified with programmatic API.

 Given this mediation role, Runtime Control provides mechanisms to model (represent) the abstract services to be offered to users; store